Content Map Terms

 The vaginal ring is a highly effective method of birth control when it is used exactly as directed.
 The ring failure rate is the same as that of birth control pills.

-The ring cannot be incorrectly inserted.
-Its exact position in the vagina is not critical for it to work because the ring is not a barrier contraceptive.
+The ring can't be inserted the wrong way.
+It's not a barrier contraceptive, so its exact position in the vagina isn't critical for it to work.
 The ring is left in place during sexual intercourse.
-It is replaced with a new one every 4 weeks.

-- To take a 1-week break to have a menstrual period, remove the ring on the same day of the week that you inserted the ring 3 weeks before.
+- Remove the ring on the same day of the week that you inserted the ring 3 weeks before.

 - Insert a new ring on the same day of the week as you did 4 weeks ago.

 If you forget and leave the ring in place for more than 4 weeks, remove it and use a barrier method of birth control (such as a condom) until a new ring has been in place for 7 days.
 Discuss this with your doctor.
-A pregnancy test may be recommended.
+You may need a pregnancy test.

 What to do if the ring slips out of your vagina

 If a vaginal ring slips out and it is out of your vagina for less than 3 hours, you are still protected from pregnancy.
-The ring can be rinsed and reinserted.
+You can rinse the ring and insert it again.

-If a ring is out of the vagina for more than 3 hours, you may not be protected from pregnancy.
-Rinse and reinsert the ring, but use an extra method of birth control until the ring has been back in your vagina for 7 days in a row.
+If a ring is out of your vagina for more than 3 hours, you may not be protected from pregnancy.
+Rinse and reinsert the ring.
+But use an extra method of birth control until the ring has been back in your vagina for 7 days in a row.

-If you lose a vaginal ring, insert a new ring as soon as possible and follow the same schedule as described above.
+If you lose a vaginal ring, insert a new ring as soon as you can.
+Follow the same schedule as described above.

-When you start using the vaginal ring depends on what contraceptive method you were using before.
+When you start using the vaginal ring depends on what method of birth control you were using before.

 - Count the first day of your menstrual period as Day 1.

-- Insert the vaginal ring between Day 1 and Day 5, but no later than Day 5, even if you are still bleeding.
+- Insert the vaginal ring between Day 1 and Day 5.
+Insert it no later than Day 5, even if you are still bleeding.

 For the first cycle of using the vaginal ring, use an extra method of birth control for the first 7 days of ring use.